Law of excluded middle: Criticisms

+The Catuṣkoṭi (tetralemma) is an ancient alternative to the law of excluded middle, which examines all four possible assignments of truth values to a proposition and its negation.
+It has been important in Indian logic and Buddhist logic as well as the ancient Greek philosophical school known as Pyrrhonism.

 Many modern logic systems replace the law of excluded middle with the concept of negation as failure.
 Instead of a proposition's being either true or false, a proposition is either true or not able to be proved true.
 These two dichotomies only differ in logical systems that are not complete.
 The principle of negation as failure is used as a foundation for autoepistemic logic, and is widely used in logic programming.
 In these systems, the programmer is free to assert the law of excluded middle as a true fact, but it is not built-in a priori into these systems.

 Mathematicians such as L. E. J. Brouwer and Arend Heyting have also contested the usefulness of the law of excluded middle in the context of modern mathematics.

 In mathematical logic

 In modern mathematical logic, the excluded middle has been argued to result in possible self-contradiction.
 It is possible in logic to make well-constructed propositions that can be neither true nor false; a common example of this is the "Liar's paradox", the statement "this statement is false", which is argued to itself be neither true nor false.
-Arthur Prior has argued that The Paradox is not an example of a statement that cannot be true or false.
+Arthur Prior has argued that the Paradox is not an example of a statement that cannot be true or false.
 The law of excluded middle still holds here as the negation of this statement "This statement is not false", can be assigned true.
 In set theory, such a self-referential paradox can be constructed by examining the set "the set of all sets that do not contain themselves".
 This set is unambiguously defined, but leads to a Russell's paradox: does the set contain, as one of its elements, itself?
 However, in the modern Zermelo–Fraenkel set theory, this type of contradiction is no longer admitted.
 Furthermore, paradoxes of self reference can be constructed without even invoking negation at all, as in Curry's paradox.